devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step7.md

 ### Filter commands

 In many situations you might want to have only a certain number of lines from a file.
-You can use head
+You can use filter commands (head/tail)